A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Methods For Zero-shot Generalisation In Reinforcement Learning

 \subsection{Discussion}

-Having described existing methods for generalisation in RL, and categorised them in \cref{table:methods}, we now draw some broader conclusions about the field, as well as discuss possible alternative classifications of methods.
+Having described existing methods for ZSG in RL, and categorised them in \cref{table:methodsone,table:methodstwo}, we now draw some broader conclusions about the field, as well as discuss possible alternative classifications of methods.

 \paragraph{Alternative Classifications.}